Running a Model on the Edge Tutorial¶

 b) Update the config.yaml¶

-Next, open a source code editor, such as Atom, and open the contents of the model workspace directory.
+Next, open a source code editor and open the contents of the model workspace directory.
 Open the config.yaml file, then set the model name and version number as follows:

 1 2 3